darinallen/game-hype-list/README.md

   > "The Video Game Hype List changed my life!" -Potentially you, after using the Video Game Hype List

 ## Closing and Call to Action ##
-  > Visit the Video Game Hyp List website now and get started!
+  > Visit the Video Game Hype List website now and get started!